Beginner's Guide for WordPress / Start your WordPress Blog in minutes

-How Pay-Per-View Websites Work?
+How Do Pay-Per-View Websites Work?

-There are lots of ways to make money online, including showing advertisements and adding affiliate links to your blog.
-However, many of these involve third-parties, which means you often lose a cut of the profits.
+There are many ways to make money online, including showing advertisements and adding affiliate links to your blog.

-The pay-per-view model allows you to sell content directly to users, so you can keep more of the money you earn.
+The pay-per-view model allows you to sell content directly to users so you can keep more of the money you earn.

-There are many different ways to create a pay-per-view website, so you can choose a pricing and delivery model that works best for you.
-For example, you might:
+There are many different ways to create a pay-per-view website, so you can choose the pricing and delivery model that works best for you.

 What Do You Need to Build a Pay Per View Website?

-First, you’ll need a domain name and a web hosting account to make your pay-per-view website.
 A domain name is what your users will type in their browsers to reach your website, such as www.wpbeginner.com.
 Web hosting is where all your website files will be stored.

-Creating A Pay-Per-View Site in WordPress with MemberPress
+Creating A Pay-Per-View Site in WordPress With MemberPress

 First, you need to install and activate the MemberPress plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.